rjmateus/ubuntuCveExtractor/README.md

 # ubuntuCveExtractor

+This is an example project to try out crawler in golang.

 The goal is to extract CVE information for Ubuntu releases.

 It will read data start in the page `https://ubuntu.com/security/cve`